 Do other schools use Centralized Application Services from Liaison?

-Yes, more than 7,000 programs on over 800 college and university campuses leverage the same SaaS platform.
-Liaison manages more than 2,200,000 applications annually.
+Yes, more than 31,000 programs at more than 1,000 colleges and university campuses leverage the same SaaS platform.
+Liaison manages more than 2,500,000 applications annually.

 Does ArchCAS have to be my primary application?